 Why an OA Hip and Knee Service?

 Osteoarthritis (OA) is a degenerative joint disease and one of the ten most disabling diseases in developed countries.
-It is estimated that 15% of Australians have arthritis, and of these people, 51% have OA.
-(Australian Bureau of Statistics, National Health Survey 2004-05).
+As of 2011-12 it was estimated that 3.3 million Australians were living with some form of arthritis.
+Over half (55.9%) of all reported cases were classified as OA, with the disease more prevalent in the female population than male (Australian Bureau of Statistics, National Health Survey 2011-12).

 A major cause of pain, disability and health care use, the costs associated with ongoing care of people with OA are high.